Jaffe2718/Command-Debug-DevKit/README.md

 ## Setup

 ### Fabric Mod
-1. Install Minecraft Fabric Loader and Fabric API for your Minecraft version.
+1. Install Minecraft with `Fabric Loader` and `Fabric API` for your Minecraft version.
 2. Download the mod from [release page](https://github.com/Jaffe2718/Command-Debug-DevKit/releases) or [Modrinth](https://modrinth.com/mod/command-debug-service).
 3. Put the mod into your `mods` folder.